koljapluemer/igu-algos/README.md

 Very much Work In Progress.
 See the full documentation [here](https://koljapluemer.github.io/igu-algos/).

+## Capabilities

+Types and base classes are now fine-ish.
+Should work for calling and getting random exercises.

 ## Usage Guide

 The `Igu` class is the main entry point for building learning applications.
 Here's how to use it: